Bytes - Your weekly dose of

 Form 16 is a TDS certificate on salary provided by the employer for a financial year.
 Employers may fail to provide Form 16 to their employees due to various reasons.
-In such a case, employees find it difficult to file Income Tax Return.
+In such a case, employees find it difficult to file an ITR without Form 16.
 This is because they don’t know their taxable salary and TDS amount.

-So the First question that comes to employee’s mind is, can I e-file my Income Tax Return without Form 16?
+So the first question that comes to the employee’s mind is, can I e-file my Income Tax Return without Form 16?
 The answer is YES.
 In such a case, you can use your Form 26AS.

 You can know your taxable salary for a particular financial year from Line No. 6 of Form 16 Part-B. But when you have not received Form 16 from your employer, you need to calculate your taxable salary for a financial year from payslips.